hmslima/sambahsacompletegrammar/sambahsa.md

 languages derive their words for “person” from words related to clay, like the word “earthling”.
 The white color was chosen because it contrasts the better.
-The reason the symbol is the wheel is because it is an important inovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow.
+The reason the symbol is the wheel is because it is an important innovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow.

 The “movement” that supports sambahsa is not linked to any kind of